Applying manifests¶

 --param-file <path>(oneKEY=VALUEper line,#starts a comment) - The parameter's

-defaultin the profile - The
+defaultin the blueprint - The

 kukeprocess env (os.LookupEnv) - Required + unset → error; non-required + unset → empty string